vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/not-acking-errors/advaita-sabhA-ejection_2025.md

 related to the modern science.
-The scientists and philosophers wonder about the birth and evolution of the universe, modality of emergence of matter in all its diversity, of variety of radiation, of unusual mind-boggling phenomena like explosion of stars near and far, all this from the point of view of knowing what the ultimate reality, the fundamental substratum, behind this creation? : When was it created? and how and who created it? of course scientists have not dared to ask Why?
+The scientists and philosophers wonder about the birth and evolution of the universe, modality of emergence of matter in all its diversity, of variety of radiation, of unusual mind-boggling phenomena like explosion of stars near and far, all this from the point of viewof knowing what the ultimate reality, the fundamental substratum, behind this creation? : When was it created? and how and who created it? of course scientists have not dared to ask Why?
 In our efforts to unravel this mystery, we have adopted two different approaches.
 One is